 That’s a problem, but one that can be overcome.
 Lacking a long-term plan, the supply chain can still lead the enterprise toward profitability and customer satisfaction by optimizing around cost to serve.

-Improving cost allocations and pricing decisions based on an understanding of which products or customers are more expensive empowers supply chain management to make more informed decisions.
+By implementing even some simple supply chain analytics, you empower supply chain management to make more informed decisions.
+For example, an understanding of which products or customers are more expensive facilitates decisions that will improve cost allocations and pricing.
 That leads to cost control, better margins, and the increased availability of working capital to introduce innovative new products or services.